HL7/FHIRPath/spec/fluentpath.md

 FluentPath
 ==========
 FluentPath is a path based navigation and extraction language, somewhat like XPath.
-Operations are expressed in terms of the logical content of hierarchical data models, and support traversal, selection and projection of data.
+Operations are expressed in terms of the logical content of hierarchical data models, and support traversal, selection and filtering of data.
 Its design was influenced by the needs for path navigation, selection and formulation of invariants in both HL7 Fast Healthcare Interoperability Resources (FHIR) and HL7 Clinical Quality Language (CQL).

 In both FHIR and CQL, this means that expressions can be written that deal with the contents of the resources and data types as described in the Logical views, or the UML diagrams, rather than against the physical representation of those resources.
 JSON and XML specific features are not visible to the FluentPath language (such as comments and the split representation of primitives (i.e. `value[x]`)).

 The expressions can in theory be converted to equivalent expressions in XPath, OCL, or another similarly expressive language.

+Throughout this documentation, `monospace font` is used to delineate expressions of FluentPath.

 1. Navigation model
 ---------------------